sethvargo/vault-secrets-gen/README.md

    ```sh
    setcap cap_ipc_lock=+ep /etc/vault/plugins/vault-secrets-gen
    ```
+    > **_NOTE:_** For vault in kubernetes you don't need to do this step.
+If you want to enable mlock you need to edit the security context to run with privileges permissions and run container with root.
+Also you will need to set the /etc/vault/plugins/vault-secrets-gen with vault:vault permissions

 1. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog.
 If you are downloading the pre-compiled binary, it is highly recommended that